Am I really, suddenly, a vegan?

 - BACON IS NASTY.

-I have a general disdain for pork but never really cared for it.
+I have a general disdain for pork.
 As a Puerto Rican, I’m supposed to love lechón (slow-roasted pork), but never really cared for it.
 Plus, it’s full of toxins and fat.
-(Don’t listen to the Pork Industry that tries to tell you it’s just like white meat from a fowl.)
+(Don’t listen to the Pork Industry that tries to tell you it’s “the other white meat.”
+It isn’t.)

 - I WAS LACTOSE-INTOLERANT ANYWAY.